Eighonet/yolov4_pf/README.md

 # YOLOv4 for Parkfinder project

+To prepare the environment for inference launch, you need to install dependencies from requirements.txt and execute the install.sh script.

+### Code
+scripts/inference.py – the currently implemented simple_inference() function generates an image with bounding boxes and saves it to the /darknet folder.

 Did you miss me?

-scripts/inference.py -- currently implemented simple_inference() function produce image with bounding boxes and save it in /darknet folder.